ahedberg/comp116-ahedberg/forensics/README.md

    <!-- TODO look for more applications -->

 5. Yes.
 The root password is "toor".
-This was discovered by running John the Ripper against the passwd and shadow files recovered using Autospy against many wordlists.
+This was discovered by running John the Ripper against the /etc/passwd and /etc/shadow files recovered using Autopsy against many wordlists.
+This process was automated using a Python script.
    The ipmi\_passwords.txt wordlist cracked the password.

 6. We do not believe that there are additional user accounts on the system.
 The /home folder contains no other user directories, which we would expect to